Strongly lensed candidates from the HSC transient survey: Results and discussion

-Most of the other final candidates have substantial effective region areas satisfying the loose criteria in the variability selection, and also show possible lens feature such as color gradient in the color-composited images.
-Our time-variability-based search method picked out HSCJ100129+024427 in an earlier version of our code by mistake (and luck!).
-HSCJ100129+024427 has zero effective region area across all the 13 epochs, and the final variability selection actually does not pick it out.
+Most of the other final candidates have substantial effective region areas satisfying the loose criteria in the variability selection, and also show a possible lens feature such as a colour gradient in the colour-composite images.
+Thanks to a fortunate mistake, our variability-based method picked up HSCJ100129+024427 in an earlier version of our code.
+HSCJ100129+024427 has a zero effective region area across all the 13 epochs, and the final variability selection actually did not pick it out.
 Given its lens-like appearance, we keep this system for further investigation: \textsc{Chitah} identifies the lensing feature of HSCJ100129+024427, followed by an average score of probable lens from the visual inspection.
-Therefore, HSCJ100129+024427 is more likely a candidate of lensed galaxy, instead of a candidate of lensed quasar.
+Therefore, HSCJ100129+024427 is more likely a candidate of a lensed galaxy, instead of a candidate of a lensed quasar.

-We show archival Hubble Space Telescope (HST) F814W images of HSCJ095921+020638, HSCJ100129+024427, HSCJ095943+022046, and HSCJ095744+023835 (HST proposal id: 9822; PI: Scoville) in Fig.~\ref{fig:hst_imgs} \citep{hst_treasure}, and HST F105W image of HSCJ100050+013251 (HST proposal id: 14808; PI: Suzuki) in Fig.~\ref{fig:hst_wfc3}.
+We show archival Hubble Space Telescope (HST) F814W images of HSCJ095921+020638, HSCJ100129+024427, HSCJ095943+022046, and HSCJ095744+023835 (HST proposal id: 9822; PI: Scoville) in Fig.~\ref{fig:hst_imgs} \citep{hst_treasure}, and the HST F105W image of HSCJ100050+013251 (HST proposal id: 14808; PI: Suzuki) in Fig.~\ref{fig:hst_wfc3}.
 From the HST images, we can clearly see the four multiple images in HSCJ095921+020638 (top-left panel in Fig.~\ref{fig:hst_imgs}), and three possible lensed images in HSCJ100129+024427 (top-right panel in Fig.~\ref{fig:hst_imgs}).
 We also see the possible arc feature in HSCJ100050+013251 (Fig.~\ref{fig:hst_wfc3}), indicating that this system is likely to be a lensed galaxy.
 On the other hand, the lensed features of HSCJ095943+022046 and HSCJ100050+031825 are hard to see, and these two objects are more likely to be spiral galaxies or galaxies with dust lanes.